 Despite having obtained authorization from the DSB to suspend obligations, a complainant may choose not to proceed with the suspension but rather to use the authorization as a bargaining tool with the implementing Member.

-Special rules on countermeasures (SCM Agreement)
+Special rules on countermeasures (SCM Agreement) back to top

 Again, special rules exist in the SCM Agreement.
 In the area of prohibited subsidies, where the respondent has not followed the DSB’s recommendation within the time-period specified by the panel for the withdrawal of the subsidy, the DSB grants authorization to the complaining Member to take “appropriate countermeasures”, unless there is a negative consensus against it (Article 4.10 of the SCM Agreement).
 The arbitrator under Article 22.6 of the DSU is mandated to determine whether the proposed countermeasures are appropriate (Article 4.11 of the SCM Agreement).